-Club Children’s Officers should be child centred in focus and have as the primary aim, the establishment of a child-centred ethos within the club.
+Club Children’s Officers should be child centred in focus and have as the primary aim the establishment of a child centred ethos within the golf club.
 S/he is the link between the children and the adults in the club.
-S/he also takes responsibility for monitoring and reporting to the Club Management Committee on how club policy impacts on young people and Sports Leaders.
+S/he also takes responsibility for monitoring and reporting to the Club Management Committee on how club policy impacts on young people and Golf Leaders.

-- To promote awareness of the code within the club, among young members and their parents/guardians.
-This could be achieved by:- the production/distribution of information leaflets, the establishment of children’s/age-group specific notice boards, regular information meetings for the young people and their parents/guardians.
+To promote awareness of safeguarding guidelines within the golf club, among young members and their parents/guardians.
+This could be achieved by:- the distribution of information leaflets, the establishment of a junior specific notice board, regular information meetings for the young people and their parents/guardians

-- To influence policy and practice within the club in order to prioritise children’s needs.
+- To influence policy and practice within the golf club in order to prioritise children’s needs

-- Establish contact with the National Children’s Officer at governing body level.
+- Establish contact with the National Children’s Officer in Golf Ireland.

 - To ensure that children know how to make concerns known to appropriate adults or agencies.

-- To act as an advisory resource to Sports Leaders on best practice in children’s sport.
+- To act as an advisory resource to Golf Leaders on best practice in junior golf

 - To report regularly to the Club Management Committee.